okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app/main/index.md

 <ApiAmProdWarning />

-You can configure the properties of your application with configuration files, environment variables, or other framework specific techniques.
+Configure the properties of your application.
+This may be done with configuration files, environment variables, or other framework specific techniques.

 <StackSelector snippet="configmid" noSelector />